-Get cheap and easy May Day basket ideas and May Day basket tags!
+Need May Day basket ideas?
 Learn how to make May Day baskets for neighbors, friends, and family!
-We’ll also cover May Day meaning, May Day basket history and why we do the May Day basket tradition as fun May Day crafts or flower craft for kids.
+We’ll also cover meaning and May Day basket history and why we do the May Day basket tradition as fun May Day crafts or flower craft for kids.
 Fun spring craft for kids of all ages!

 When is May Day?